UMMC's senior leader announces transition

 UNC orthopedist to present Freeland Lecture

-Dr. Shepard R. Hurwitz, executive director of the American Board of Orthopaedic Surgery and professor of orthopedics at the University of North Carolina at Chapel Hill, will give the Alan E. Freeland Research Lecture, “Being Involved with Orthopaedic Research,” at 1 p.m. on Friday, June 6, in room CW106 of the Classroom Wing.
+Dr. Shepard R. Hurwitz, executive director of the American Board of Orthopaedic Surgery and professor of orthopedics at the University of North Carolina at Chapel Hill, will give the Alan E. Freeland Research Lecture, “Being Involved with Orthopaedic Research,” at 1 p.m.
+Friday, June 6, in room CW106 of the Classroom Wing.

 Hurwitz's presentation will be followed by chief resident research presentations at 2 p.m. and research awards at 4 p.m. as part of the Resident Research Day.